ScreenPort SDI USER GUIDE

 For more details about advanced functionality please refer to QTAKE Monitor User Guide.

 Firmware update of the ScreenPort SDI is a simple procedure.
-Connect ScreenPort SDI to your iOS device over USB interface and make sure you have internet connectivity.
+To update your ScreenPort SDI firmware, launch the ScreenPort app on an iPhone or iPad connected to the internet, then connect your ScreenPort SDI device via USB.
 ScreenPort application will notify you if there is a newer version of the firmware available.
-If you proceed with the update process, new firmware file will be downloaded and applied.
+If you proceed with the update process, new firmware will be downloaded and applied.
+Tap UPDATE to start the firmware update, then wait for the process to finish.
 Update progress will be displayed via playback slider.
+Your device will restart twice.

 Following table provides instructions on solving most common problems related to use of ScreenPort SDI.
 In case your problem is not listed, please contact the manufacturer or your reseller.